kubewarden/docs/docs/security/threat-model.md

 a privileged container on the cluster node where the admission controller webhook operates.

 **Mitigation**
-Admission controller uses restrictive policies to prevent privileged  workloads
+Admission controller uses restrictive policies to prevent privileged workloads.

-**To do**
-I do not know if Kuberwarden can help on this.
-Kubewarden does not have access to containers running in the cluster node.

 ## Threat ID 16 - Attacker mounts a privileged node hostpath allowing  modification of Webhook controller configuration